Grzeluu/Weather-App/README.md

 ## Instalation
-Plant Care app requires a minimum API level of 23.
+Weather app requires a minimum API level of 23.